ronachen99/readme-generator/README.md

 2. Right click on the index.js in the explorer section and select "Open in Integrated Terminal".
 3. Type "node index init" in the terminal.
 4. Answer all the questions.
+5. Find the sampleREADMe.md that you've just created in the dist folder.

 <br>